 MIDTOWN BLOGGERINOS!
 Raph here, with a sense of nostalgia.
 I happened to think about a list a few days ago, a list I didn’t like.
 In issue 70 of Wizard Magazine, way back in 1997, they had a list of the 10 toughest superheroes.
 At the time, I could understand some of their choices, but I was baffled by others.
 Normally, I try to be above the typical fanboy debates, because they can last forever without a clear cut winner.
 There’s plenty of reasons why Spider-Man loses to Iron Man, or Thor beats Wolverine… but I did happen to buy this issue of Wizard from our back issue bin, and thought, let’s have some fun!
-Here are the rules:
+I’m going to follow the same basic rules Wizard did:

 - We’re also limiting this to a certain degree of power: let’s leave Galactus and co. out of this one.